nwilson314/stash/README.md

 ## 7️⃣ user auth

-to share stash with friends, we’ll introduce a basic registration/login flow. keep it lightweight:
+to share stash with friends, we introduce a simple registration/login flow:

-- **user accounts**:
-  - new table storing user info (username, hashed password, etc)
+- **user accounts**: store username, hashed password, etc.
-- **login/registration**:
+- **login/registration**: minimal forms or invite-based.
-  - minimal forms for sign up & sign in (or just do an invite code approach if you’re lazy)
-- **token-based auth**:
-  - upon login, generate a token (jwt or similar).
+- **token-based auth**: generate a token (jwt or similar) on login.
-  - all subsequent requests include that token in headers.
-- **private stash**:
-  - each user has their own link storage, so friends can’t rummage around your stash, and vice versa.
+- **private stash**: each user sees only their own links.

 ---

 ## 8️⃣ next steps

-1. implement user auth (db, login, registration, token handling).
+1. finalize user auth in the backend and integrate in the web ui.
-2. create a basic browser extension to post links to `/save`.
+2. build a barebones browser extension (one-click `/save`).
-3. experiment with ai summarization via `post /summarize`.
+3. experiment with ai summarization (maybe `post /summarize`).
-4. keep refining the sveltekit ui & read-tracking.
+4. keep refining the tabbed sveltekit ui & read-tracking.

-*that’s it. ephemeral & frictionless.*
+that’s it. ephemeral & frictionless.